Bug Resilience Program

 Participating projects: cURL; Jackson; LLVM

 In addition to those activities, the STF has commissioned a study focusing on the effects of different bug bounty approaches on FOSS projects, including the approach outlined on this page.
-This will help validate some of the assumptions, and fill a gap in the literature as most available research on security and bounty programs focuses on the security researcher side.
+This helps validate some of the assumptions, and fills a gap in the literature as most available research on security and bounty programs focuses on the security researcher side.

 Questions